PavanRangani/docs/docs/prd/gifting/gifting.md

 ### Auto Create tax return

-- When Gift amount given to any individual is more than $15,000 in a year then gift tax return will be created for Giftor
+- When Gift amount given to any individual is more than $16,000 in a year then gift tax return will be created for Giftor
   - Here Giftor can be direct Individual or through Joint
-  - Recipient can be through Joint, Partnership or Trust
+  - Recipient can be through Joint Foundation, Estate or Trust
 - This Gift amount is considered from all gifts.
-  - For e.g. In a single gift, allocation is less than `$15,000` but total gift amount which Giftor gave to that Individual is more than `$15000` then tax return will be created.
+  - For e.g. In a single gift, allocation is less than `$16,000` but total gift amount which Giftor gave to that Individual is more than `$16,000` then tax return will be created.
-- For Gifts created before 2018, above limit is `$14000`.
+- For Gifts created before 2018, above limit is `$14,000`.
+- For Gifts created in between 2019-2021, above limit is `$15,000`.